pivotal/docs-tap/scc/parameters-reference.hbs.md

 The supply chains and templates provided by the Out of the Box packages contain a series of parameters that customize supply chain behavior.
-This topic describes the `workload.spec.params` parameters that are configured in Workload objects to affect their behavior, organized by the resource in the supply chain where they are used.
+This topic describes the `workload.spec.params` parameters that are configured in Workload objects to change their behavior, organized by the resource in the supply chain where they are used.

 > **Note:** This topic describes parameters you can use to customize the scan policy for scanning source code that are related to a resource only available in the `ootb-supply-chain-testing-scanning`, but not `ootb-supply-chain-basic` or `ootb-supply-chain-testing` supply chains.